miralsuthar/ethereum-protocol-study-notes/README.md

 # Ethereum Protocol Studies Notes

-I started learning about Ethereum protocol around Feb 2025, with one aim to understand "How Ethereum really works?".
+I started my journey to understand Ethereum protocol around Feb 2025, with one aim to understand "How Ethereum really works?".
 And in March 2025, I came across Ethereum Protocol Studies (EPS): a study group to prepare and onboard fellows for Ethereum Protocol Fellowship.

 For more info on EPF, refer [EPF.wiki](https://epf.wiki).